About the Data Sharing Coalition

 The Data Sharing Coalition has determined the following six core principles that are leading when carrying out our activities and realising our objectives:

 - Be open and inclusive: Any interested party is welcome to participate in the Data Sharing Coalition

-- Deliver practical results: The Data Sharing Coalition will deliver functional frameworks and facilities that provide true value for all stakeholders of the data economy and that will help them accelerate in their data sharing context
+- Deliver practical results: The Data Sharing Coalition will deliver functional frameworks and facilities that provide true value for all stakeholders of the data economy and that will help them accelerate their data sharing use case

-- Promote data sovereignty: The Data Sharing Coalition aims to enable the entitled party(ies) to control their data by including this as a requirement in the use cases and frameworks
+- Promote data sovereignty: The Data Sharing Coalition aims to enable the entitled parties to control their data by including this as a requirement in the use cases and frameworks that we develop

-- Leverage existing building blocks: All Data Sharing Coalition frameworks and facilities will incorporate international open standards, technology and other existing facilities where possible
+- Leverage existing building blocks: All Data Sharing Coalition frameworks and facilities will make use of international open standards, technology, and other existing facilities where possible

 - Utilise collective governance: All frameworks and facilities produced by the Data Sharing Coalition will be governed in a transparent, consensus-driven manner by a collective of all Data Sharing Coalition participants